ULY12EAW - Air conditioner SHARP - Free user manual and instructions

 12. Castors

-NOTICE: Some installation accessories can't be discarded.
+NOTE: Some installation accessories cannot be discarded.

 Control Panel